Quick and easy Chinese egg fried rice recipe with fluffy scrambled eggs that coat each grain of rice! Ready from start to finish in 15 minutes!

 Preparing all the ingredients ahead so that you can have everything ready to go when you are making the rice.

-- If you are using day-old rice, gently break up the rice into smaller chunks before you start cooking.
-I find it easiest to use your hands to crumble them into individual grains.
+- If you are using day-old cooked white rice, gently break up the rice clumps into smaller pieces before you start cooking.
+I find it easiest to use your hands and try to break them into fine individual grains if you can.

 - For the eggs, add the oil and salt to the eggs and pre-scramble your eggs, and have them ready to go.